- What is Civil Defence / What do we do?

 Civil Defence offer members the opportunity to train in a variety of skills and to learn new techniques that will not only assist your local community in the event of an emergency but will also enhance your own personal development.
 Centrally run training courses, which run from January to May and again from September to December, are offered in the following areas:

-Rescue Service – training in urban rescue, open country search for missing persons and water based search and recovery.
+Search & Rescue – training in urban rescue, open country search for missing persons and water based search and recovery.
+It also includes the operation of drones.

-Monitoring Service – training in the measurement of background radiation at specified locations throughout the country through the use of Graetz Meters.
+Radiation Monitoring – training in the measurement of background radiation at specified locations throughout the country.
 The Service also collects samples of water, milk, meat, vegetables etc throughout the country for laboratory testing by the EPA in order to give a nationwide picture of radiation spread.

 - How much time do I have to give?